ward/run/_drafts/2018-05-27-20km-door-brussel.md

 the second week.
 The distance went down a little bit (60k and 50k planned), though I still threw in a tempo on the Thursday of the first week.
 The first week ended in a trip to Amsterdam, which did add some walking and biking.
-The biking tired out the hip a little bit (left side especially), I think the rental bike must have not been too great for it.
+The biking tired out my hip a little bit (left side especially), I think the rental bike must have not been too great for it and forced me in a slightly awkward position.
 The week of the race was almost all recovery runs, except for Wednesday when I squeezed in a 500m sprint for a little internet competition.

 ## Course Details